wayfair-archive/tungstenjs/docs/models.md

 });
 ```

+## Events

+Events triggered in Tungsten (non-DOM events) "bubble up" through models and collections.
+Unless stopped, the event will proceed from whatever given nested model triggered it, all the way up to the base model.
+(This includes when the event is from a component- so long as the event is exposed from within the component.
+See 'Components' for more information.)
+When an event has finished bubbling, a re-render is triggered.

+This bubbling allows for an "events up, methods down" pattern of design.
+Events can bubble up from child models (containing bespoke data as necessary), and parents can listen for those events and, in response, call the appropriate methods on their children.
+This is how communication between parents and children in Tungsten should occur.
+Remember: Events Up, Methods Down!

+To prevent an event from bubbling up any further, call .stopPropogation().
+To prevent an event from bubbling up any further, and to prevent it from triggering any additional listeners on the current element, call .stopImmediatePropogation().
+(Proper use cases for stopImmediatePropogation are rare- always prefer stopPropogation.)

+(Behind the scenes, what actually happens is that Tungsten events traverse upwards through the DOM from the element on which they are triggered.
+Each event keeps a record of the elements it has touched, along with the js- classes on each element.
+When the event finds a matching event listener on an element, it will iterate through its stored path and check for instances of the js- class(es) targeted by the listener.
+It will then execute the event listener's method on all of these delegates.
+Since the structure of a Tungsten application always mirrors the structure of the DOM, events seamlessly "bubble up" through the Tungsten hierarchy of models and collections.)

 ## Special Properties

 Included with the Backbone adaptor are special model property types which were inspired by [ampersand-state](http://ampersandjs.com/docs#ampersand-state).